Resources and materials

 Supplier compliance questionnaire

-Jungbunzlauer International AG commits that 70% of its suppliers by emissions covering purchased goods and services will have science-based targets by 2026
+Jungbunzlauer International AG commits that 70% of its suppliers by emissions covering purchased goods and services, will have SBTs by 2026

 Outlook